Bees at Surrey Docks Farm

 Beekeeping Taster Sessions

-The sessions will run from 4pm to 6pm(ish).
+The sessions will run from 4pm to 6:30pm.
 Sessions will consist of a short tour, show and tell of how a beehive works, how bees make honey, a Q&A answer session and of course a hands-on session with our bees.
-You don’t need to bring anything other than yourselves, we will provide all the equipment necessary!
+You don’t need to bring anything other than yourselves and either wear or bring a pair of socks as we’ll provide you with boots and a bee suit!